 The first few days/weeks are filled in a wonderful haze of happiness and sunshine where you can’t imagine how you existed before this amazing bundle of joy came into your life.
 Then suddenly without warning your little angel decides to stay awake all night and sleep for most of the day.
-Those waking hours at night are filled with screams like nothing you have ever heard before and at a pitch you could never imagine being omitted from a human being let alone your angelic rosy cheeked baby.
+Those waking hours at night are filled with screams like nothing you have ever heard before and at a pitch you could never imagine being omitted from a human let alone your angelic rosy-cheeked baby.

 I must be doing something wrong; my baby was so good for the first few days.
 What is happening???

 Of course, you are sleep deprived so you are nowhere near as rational and calm as normal and you are also worried about what could possibly be wrong with your beautiful baby!

 I think the best thing that anyone said to me was that it is all perfectly normal to be exhausted and for your baby not to sleep...